MicrosoftDocs/VBA-Docs/api/Access.Form.SelWidth.md

 If you've selected one or more records in the datasheet (using the record selectors), you can't change the setting of the **SelWidth** property (except to set it to 0).

-You can use these properties with the **SelTop** and **SelLeft** properties to specify or determine the actual position of the selection rectangle on the datasheet.
+Use these properties with the **SelTop** and **SelLeft** properties to specify or determine the actual position of the selection rectangle on the datasheet.
 If there's no selection, the **SelTop** and **SelLeft** properties return the row number and column number of the cell with the focus.

 The **SelHeight** and **SelWidth** properties contain the position of the lower-right corner of the selection rectangle.